mahisat/mysql-googledrive-ubuntu/README.md

 Id from above is 1Rp3Cr6coisUI_wOScPdDnwD0Ll2HE1r7

 # Step 2
-Now create backup.sh in your server
+Now in your server create backup.sh with same code as available in my repository

 # step 3

 create a cronjob as root  using below steps
-  step1:
-  Edit crontab file
+  1.Edit crontab file

    # sudo nano /etc/crontab

-  Add the below your script in crontab
+  2.Add the below line  in crontab file

-  0 9  * * * /your/path/to/backup.sh Backup_Folder DatabaseName DatabaseUser DatabasePassword GdriveFolderId
+  0 9  * * * root /your/path/to/backup.sh Backup_Folder DatabaseName DatabaseUser DatabasePassword GdriveFolderId

+  # Explanation of above line:
-  we should pass parameters to script
+  we should pass 5 parameters to script
-  Backup_Folder ===> This is the folder name to which your mysql file dump into server DatabaseName  ===> Provide  database name which you should backup DatabaseUser  ===> Provide username of your mysql, mostly root is the username DatabasePassword ===>Provide database password GdriveFolderId   ===> Put your google drive folder which you noted down above Every morning at 9 AM the backup should take place automatically
+  Backup_Folder ===> This is the folder name to which your mysql file dump into server,
+  DatabaseName  ===> Provide  database name which you should backup,
+  DatabaseUser  ===> Provide username of your mysql, mostly root is the username ,
+  DatabasePassword ===>Provide database password,
+  GdriveFolderId   ===> Put your google drive folder which you noted down above
+  Every morning at 9 AM the backup should take place automatically

   For example, In  my case the cronjob should be,
-  0 9  * * * /backup.sh MysqlBackup Blog_Database root pass1234 1Rp3Cr6coisUI_wOScPdDnwD0Ll2HE1r7
+  0 9  * * * root /backup.sh MysqlBackup Blog_Database root pass1234 1Rp3Cr6coisUI_wOScPdDnwD0Ll2HE1r7